Justice Partner Resources >

 Q: What's the authority for the Statewide Payables List?

 A: The Statewide Payables List is authorized by statute and court rule.
 Minn.
 Stat. § 609.101, subd.
 4, authorizes the Judicial Council to establish a "uniform fine schedule" in consultation with affected state and local agencies.
 The uniform fine schedule is referred to in the Judicial Branch as the Statewide Payables List.
 The statute requires that the schedule be promulgated not later than September 1 of each year and that it become effective on January 1 of the next year unless the legislature, by law, provides otherwise.
 Minn.
 R. Crim.
 P. 23.03, subd.
-2, also authorizes the adoption of a uniform fine schedule.
-Subdivision 3 of the rule permits the district court to establish locally payable offenses as well, but requires that the fine for any offenses similar to that on the statewide list must be the same.
+2(1), also authorizes the adoption of a uniform fine schedule.
+Minn.
+R. Crim.
+P. 23.03, subd.
+2(2), permits the district court to establish locally payable offenses as well, but requires that the fine for any offenses similar to that on the statewide list must be the same.

 Q: How is the Statewide Payables List established?
 Who determines which offenses are payable?